dave5595/Price-Query-Engine/README.md

 3. `InputParser` validates the input queries and converts them into an intermediate `List<RawQuery>`
 4. The `List<RawQuery>` is then further reduced into a `Predicate`, using the keys which maps to the fields that needs to be included in the `Predicate`.
 Each query maps to its own `Predicate`, and these individual query `Predicates` are joined by an `AND` operator to create a single `Predicate`.
 Multiple values of a single query are combined using an OR operator.
 (Note: This imposes a limitation on the application to only be able to support conjunctive queries(e.g `age >= lower bound && age <= upper bound`), disjunctive queries(e.g: `age < lower bound || age > upper bound`) will not yield the expected results using this logic)
 5. The Predicate is then applied to the `List<SidedPrice>`
-6. Result is represented as an Output object that can be configured to output in CSV/Table format
+6. Result is represented as an `Output` that can be configured to output its `toString` in CSV/Table format

 ## Assumptions